Gujarat: Economy

-During the British Raj, Gujarati businesses served to play a major role to enrich the economy of Karachi and Mumbai.
+Gujarat is the most industrialised state in India and has the highest industrial output when compared to other states in the country.
+It has the highest exports of any Indian state, accounting for 30.7% of all Indian exports in 2024–2025.
+It leads in diverse industrial sectors such as chemicals, petrochemicals, dairy, drugs and pharmaceuticals, cement and ceramics, gems and jewellery, textiles and engineering.
+It has the highest electricity production capacity and maritime port cargo volume among all states in India.

 Major agricultural produce of the state includes cotton, groundnuts (peanuts), dates, sugar cane, milk and milk products.
 Industrial products include cement and petrol.

 Gujarat is ranked number one in the pharmaceutical industry in India, with a 33% share in drug manufacturing and 28% share in drug exports.
 The state has 130 USFDA certified drug manufacturing facilities.
-Ahmedabad and Vadodara are considered as pharmaceutical hubs as there are many big and small pharma companies established in these cities.
+Ahmedabad and Vadodara are considered as pharmaceutical hubs, as there are many big and small pharmaceutical companies established in these cities.

-Gujarat has the longest coastline in India (1600 km), and its ports (both private and public sector) handle around 40% of India's ocean cargo, with Mundra Port located in Gulf of Kutch being the largest port of India by cargo handled (144 million tons) due to its favorable location on the westernmost part of India and closeness to global shipping lanes.
+Gujarat has the longest coastline in India (1600 km), and its ports (both private and public sector) handle around 40% of India's ocean cargo, with Mundra Port located in Gulf of Kutch being the largest port of India by cargo handled (144 million tons) due to its favourable location on the westernmost part of India and closeness to global shipping lanes.
 Gujarat also contributes around 20% share in India's industrial production and merchandise exports.
 According to a 2009 report on economic freedom by the Cato Institute, Gujarat is the most free state in India (the second one being Tamil Nadu).
 Reliance Industries operates the oil refinery at Jamnagar, which is the world's largest grass-roots refinery at a single location.
 The world's largest shipbreaking yard is in Gujarat near Bhavnagar at Alang.
 India's only Liquid Chemical Port Terminal at Dahej, developed by Gujarat Chemical Port Terminal Co Ltd. Gujarat has two of the three liquefied natural gas (LNG) terminals in the country (Dahej and Hazira).
 Two more LNG terminals are proposed, at Pipavav and Mundra.